lodgeit-labs/accounts-assessor/wiki/Debugging.md

 If gtrace shows up on `process_multifile_request`, do a redo followed by a skip and you'll get a readable stack trace in terminal. (?)

+## python
+various parts use various levels of logging severity, eg.: `logging.getLogger().info(msg)`.
+We don't yet have a method to control current severity (when spawning django server, or when running a worker from the command line).

 ## network

  watch http trafic from and to endpoint: